python/mypy/docs/source/command_line.rst

 - ``--incremental`` is an experimental option that enables incremental type checking.
 When enabled, mypy caches results from previous runs to speed up type checking.
 Incremental mode can help when most parts of your program haven't changed since the previous mypy run.
+A companion flag is ``--cache-dir DIR``, which specifies where the cache files are written.
+By default this is ``.mypy_cache`` in the current directory.
+While the cache is only read in incremental mode, it is written even in non-incremental mode, in order to "warm" the cache.
+To disable writing the cache, use ``--cache-dir=/dev/null`` (UNIX) or ``--cache-dir=nul`` (Windows).
+  Cache files belonging to a different mypy version are ignored.

 - ``--python-version X.Y`` will make mypy typecheck your code as if it were run under Python version X.Y.
 Without this option, mypy will default to using